Skip to main content

 • Weaving Workshop with Auntie Erica

-Step into Indigenous culture with Erica Eurell as you yarn, connect with each other and Country, and create a unique woven basket using traditional Yugambeh weaving techniques.
-This gentle, hands‑on workshop offers space to slow down, connect, learn, and craft a beautiful woven piece to take home.
+Erica Eurell guided participants into Indigenous culture as we yarned, connected with each other and Country, and created a unique woven basket using traditional Yugambeh weaving techniques.
+This gentle, hands‑on workshop offered space to slow down, connect, learn and craft a beautiful woven piece to take home.

 • Weird, Wild & Well

-Aimee Davies brings an energising session packed with practical tools for staying mentally well in fast‑paced creative industries, drawing on insights from Hey Mate’s work.
-Participants dive into simple, effective strategies to manage burnout, protect their wellbeing and keep their creativity thriving into the future
+Aimee Davies brought an energising session packed with practical tools for staying mentally well in fast‑paced creative industries, drawing on insights from Hey Mate’s work.
+Participants dived into simple, effective strategies to manage burnout, protect their wellbeing and keep their creativity thriving into the future.

 • Who owns this City?

-Join the Ipswich Central Partnership for a guided walking tour explores Ipswich through the lens of neo-urbanism, revealing how communities shape places.
-Participants are invited to rethink ownership, responsibility, and possibility, to challenge passive consumption of space, and to see the city not as something delivered to us, but something we actively create together.
+The Ipswich Central Partnership hosted a guided walking tour exploring Ipswich through the lens of neo-urbanism, revealing how communities shape places.
+Participants were invited to rethink ownership, responsibility, and possibility, to challenge passive consumption of space, and to see the city not as something delivered to us, but something we actively create together.

 Previous Creators' Summits